 Master of Arts in Cultural Sustainability: Program Goals

-- Identify strategies for cultivating a professional network of practitioners and organizations in support of a community of practice.
+- Identify and cultivate a professional network and community of practice.